 Going online and reading reviews is another wonderful way to identify your competitors’ weaknesses.
 Collect a list of your competitors in your local area.
 If your business is global, take a list of the top brands.

 Search for reviews and read real customer experiences to see if anything can change for the better.
-It is worth to note that 84% of consumers rely on reviews to make a decision.
+It is worth noting that 84% of consumers rely on reviews to make a decision.
 Whatever the cause of negative reviews on your competitor should not appear on your business.

 4. Provide Answers to Customer Questions